 Capital Expenditure: Council has a number of major capital works underway including the Port of Warrnambool upgrade works and the Brierly Masterplan implementation with a major focus on renewal within the 2023-24 financial year.
 Currently Council's committed amount is unfavourable compared to the year to date budget of (\$772k).
-This is mainly due to Small Infrastructure Fund works (\$87k) and South of the Merri River Open Space Precinct Plan (\$71k) to be funded from reserves, playground renewal (\$231k) to be funded from the renewal reserve and Developer Contribution Plan (DCP) design costs (\$129k) to be funded from reserves.
+This is mainly due to Small Infrastructure Fund works (\$87k) and South of the Merri River Open Space Precinct Plan (\$71k) to be funded from reserves, playground renewal (\$231k) to be funded from the renewal reserve and Developer Contribution Plan (DCP) design costs (\$129k) to be funded from reserves once the design costs are finalised.
+The balance is due to timing of projects.